Westminster Stone theory: Second theory: the 1950 substitution

 On Christmas Day 1950, the Westminster Stone was taken from the abbey by four Scottish students.
 It remained hidden until April 1951, when a stone was left in Arbroath Abbey.
 Some speculate that this stone is not the one taken from the Abbey, but merely a copy.

 The stone left in Arbroath was damaged, for the Westminster Stone had broken in half when removed from the Coronation Chair, but had been repaired by Glasgow stonemason Robert Gray.
 However, Gray had made replicas of the Stone in the 1930s, and further fuelled speculation by declaring later that he did not know which stone had been sent back to London as "there were so many copies lying around".

 This scenario receives support from a plaque placed in St Columba's Parish Church in Dundee, which claims to mark the site of the 'Stone of Scone', given to them in 1972 by 'Baillie Robert Gray'.

 The apparent disrespect shown towards the Stone by Gray and the students is explained by Nigel Tranter, who had some claim to knowledge, as the students asked him to act as an intermediary after the removal of the stone.
 Tranter later stated that Gray inserted a note inside the Westminster Stone, when repairing it, to the effect that it was 'a block of Old Red Sandstone of no value to anyone', although other reports state that Gray never revealed what the note said.

 However, in the 1940s, the British Geological Survey, had carried out a survey of the Stone when the Coronation Chair was undergoing conservation work.
 The fault line had been noticed as well as the many marks and features of the Stone's surface.
 This allowed verification of the authenticity of the returned item.

 A scanray examination conducted by the Home Office Police Scientific Development Branch in 1973 confirmed the presence of 'three metal rods and sockets, one being at right angles to the other two'.
 This also indicated that the repaired Westminster Stone, not a replica, had been returned.

-'Edward I conspiracy'

-The apparent absence of thirteenth and fourteenth century Scottish mentions of the Stone of Scone, and their lack of reaction to Edward's theft, compared with the wealth of legends developed in later centuries, have given rise to the theory that the Stone of Scone was never a relic of great significance to the Scots, but 'talked up' by Edward as useful propaganda.
-By creating a relic which, in the popular eye of the English, endorsed his claim as 'Lord Paramount', he was making a shrewd political statement.
-By continuing to flaunt the stone in front of later generations of Scots, the hoax became a self-fulfilling taunt.